mendix/docs/content/refguide/using-version-control-in-studio-pro.md

 ### 8.1 Deploying Locally

-While developing you can deploy and run your app on your local machine by using the menu item **Run > Run Locally**.
+While developing you can deploy and run your app on your local machine by clicking the menu item **Run** > **Run Locally**.
 This allows you to test the app as it currently is stored on your local machine.

 ### 8.2 Deploying Your Working Copy

 When you deploy to the cloud, you can choose to use the version of the app stored on your local machine, the *working copy* and deploy that to the default environment.
-If you are using the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy), or other partner cloud (SAP BTP, for example), choose the menu item **Run > Run** to commit the version of the app stored on your local machine and deploy that to the default environment.
+If you are using the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy), or other partner cloud (SAP BTP, for example), click **Publish** to commit the version of the app stored on your local machine and deploy that to the default environment.

 ### 8.3 Choosing a Specific Development Line and Revision